Spontaneous oscillations and geometric cutoff in confined bacterial swarms

-The effective velocities $\mathbf{V}_{\rm T}$ and $\mathbf{V}_{\rm R}$ are composed of deterministic drift and stochastic diffusion.
 In the translational flux, $v_{\rm s}$ represents the intrinsic swimming speed of the bacterium, while $\vec{u}(\vec{r})$ is the local fluid velocity field that advects the cells.
-In the rotational flux, the drift term corresponds to the Jeffery equation for a rod-shaped particle in a shear flow \cite{jeffery}, where $\mathbf{I}$ is the identity tensor.
-Finally, $D_{\rm T}$ and $D_{\rm R}$ are the translational and rotational diffusion coefficients, respectively; these characterize the stochastic components of bacterial motion and can be determined via single-bacterium trajectory experiments.\cite{gompper}
+In the rotational flux, the orientational drift of a single cell in a gradient fluid flow follows the Jeffery equation~\cite{jeffery,Saintillan18}:

+Here $\mathbf{E} = \frac{1}{2}[\nabla\vec{u} + (\nabla\vec{u})^T]$ is the rate-of-strain tensor of the fluid, $\boldsymbol{\Omega} = \nabla \times \vec{u}$ is the fluid vorticity, and $\beta$ is a shape parameter of the swimmer, which tends to 1 in the slender limit (see SM~\cite{supplemental} for details).
+Finally, $D_{\rm T}$ and $D_{\rm R}$ are the translational and rotational diffusion coefficients, respectively; these characterize the stochastic components of bacterial motion and can be determined via single-bacterium trajectory experiments~\cite{gompper}.

 The fluid flow field is governed by the Stokes equation: